यत् देवं अर्चयेत् त्वात् तद् देवं आत्म भावन

 2. Invoking the Lord on the hands.
 When we use the pañca brahma mantras, we arrange the sequence of the 5 mantra-s according to our need.
 The saṃhāra nyāsam ( dissolution ) is done by chanting the 5 mantra-s in normal order as per Vedas ( from sadyojāta to īśāna ).
 This is done by renunciates.
 The sṛṣṭi nyāsam ( evolution ) is done by chanting the 5 mantra-s in the reverse order. ( from īśāna to sadyojāta ).
 This is suitable for those leading a regular, family life.

 We are now going to invoke the Lord on our right hand.
-So, bend the thumbs inwards, touching the palms and recite the āsana mantra:
+So, using the left thumb touch the right palm and recite the āsana mantra:

 ॐ हां शिवासनाय नमः